Bret Leraul

 Bret Leraul is a cultural critic who teaches courses on the history of ideas, critical theory, and culture in the Global South.
 Trained in Comparative Literature, Latin American and German Studies, his research focuses on contemporary Latin American cultural and social texts.

-In addition to his research agenda, Dr. Leraul is the English-language translator of Chilean philosopher Willy Thayer’s La crisis no moderna de la universidad moderna (The Non-Modern Crisis of the Modern University), an intellectual touchstone of the post-dictatorship period that was re-editioned in the wake of Chile’s 2011 student protest movement.
-He is a member of the editorial collective of LÁPIZ, the journal of the Latin American Philosophy of Education Society.
+In addition to his research agenda, Dr. Leraul is the English-language translator of Chilean philosopher Willy Thayer’s The Non-Modern Crisis of the Modern University (Northwestern, 2025), an intellectual touchstone of Chile’s post-dictatorship period that was re-editioned in the wake of the country’s 2011 student protest movement.
+He was a longtime member of the editorial collective of LÁPIZ, the journal of the Latin American Philosophy of Education Society and currently serves on the faculty board of Bucknell University Press

 Personal website